-The Lightspeed Restaurant POS is cloud-based and runs from an iPad, iPhone or iPod Touch app.
+The Lightspeed Restaurant POS is cloud-based and runs from an iPad or iPhone app.
 Apart from its many specialised features, it boasts a range of integration options with e-commerce and partner apps.

 Highs: 24/7 customer support.
 Advanced features.
 No long-term commitment needed.

-Lows: Not that intuitive to use.
-Prices on the high side.
+Lows: Not always that intuitive to use.
+Price on the high side.
 Offline function requires on-site server.

 Who is Lightspeed Restaurant suited for?

-That said, the software is highly adaptable to your needs, so it is also suitable for smaller cafés, bars, pubs and the likes, where customers are commonly seated at a table.
-Those who also accept orders online will like its integration with Lightspeed eCommerce.
+Those who also accept orders online will like the integration with Lightspeed eCommerce.
 Multiple other integration options with other tools ensure that you are not limited to using just the Restaurant POS for all your needs.

-The iPad application updates all transaction details and changes made in the app in real time, so the restaurant admin can view and analyse it from anywhere in the so-called Manager account from a browser.
-For this to work, the iPad needs to be connected to WiFi or 3G/4G for immediate syncing of data.
+The iPad application uploads all transaction details and changes made in the app to the cloud in real time, so the restaurant admin can view and analyse these from anywhere.
+For this to work, the iPad of course needs to be connected to the Internet via WiFi or 3G/4G.

 Offline mode will not work without the Lite Server on your premises.
 Photo: Lightspeed.

-The first logged-in screen in the app is your default floor plan.
-This is fully customisable, i.e. you can add, remove, resize and move chairs and tables.
-There are more customisation features in the backend account, e.g. creating tables for takeaway and deliveries has to be done in Manager, but basic tables and formatting can be edited directly in the app.
+Once everything is set up and running, the first logged-in screen that is visible to your staff in the app is your default floor plan.
+It is fully customisable, i.e. one can add, remove, resize and move chairs and tables.
+There are more customisation features in the backend account, but the basic setup can also be edited directly in the app.

-To start an order, you tap on a table where after you see the products and order screen.
-This is where you can tap on individual food items and scroll different categories set up in advance by the admin.
+To start an order, you tap on a table after which you see the products and order screen.
+This is where you can tap on individual food items and scroll different categories set up in advance in the admin.
 There are various bottom, left and top button rows with different functionality, some of which are disabled depending on your user account permissions, order type, product type and hardware setup.
-The Pay screen contains different payment and order status options too, depending on what’s set up by the company admin.
+The Pay screen contains different payment and order status options too, depending on what’s set up in the Manager interface.

 The app layout itself is okay, but not that intuitive unless you have worked with similar interfaces before.
-New staff members will need to be trained in using the POS, as otherwise they can get lost in what the different buttons mean or where the different functions are.
+New staff members need some training to use the POS, as otherwise they can get lost in what the different buttons mean or where the different functions are.